D-Day veterans remember landing in Normandy 75 years ago

 Vincent Corsini was an ammunition carrier in Normandy, arriving on Omaha Beach on D-Day.

-“You always thought, you always think that you're not-you're not the one that's gonna be killed.
-It's gonna be somebody else.
-But that quickly changed, my my attitude when I, we went on the beach,” said Corsini.
+“You always think that you're not the one that's going to be killed.
+It's going to be somebody else.
+But that quickly changed, my attitude, when we went on the beach,” Corsini said.

 Corsini took his first German prisoner at the top of Omaha Beach.

-He said most of the original men he landed with were wounded or killed.
+He said most of the men he landed with were wounded or killed.
 “I became the man with experience.
-If you lived two weeks in battle you were, you had a lotta experience.”
+If you lived two weeks in battle, you had a lot of experience.”

 Corsini is one of the many veterans back in Normandy for D-Day this week.